-Not to be outdone by his “twin” Rotney, the Botanical Gardens’ other mature titan arum Odie put up a flower that bloomed on May 24th, 2018!
+Not to be outdone by his “twin” Rotney, Odie put up a flower that bloomed on May 24th, 2018!
 Many visitors that came to view Rotney returned to view Odie, some for the second time!
 Odie reached a mature height of 5’4.5″.
 The flower was a beautiful bright green and red and the bloom progressed much faster than Rotney and smelled stronger.
 On the evening of May 24th, Greenhouse Manager Tammy Blume and volunteer and titan enthusiast Mariah Huffman attempted pollination by hand with pollen that was collected three weeks earlier from Rotney.
-This pollination was successful, and Odie produced beautiful orange and red berries, which you can see below.
+This pollination was successful, and Odie produced beautiful orange and red berries, which you can see to the left.
 These seeds were collected and some were used to start new plants for our collection, while others were shared with other institutions all over the country.

 Rotney bloomed on May 3rd, 2018.
 At approximately 9:45pm, Orchid Curator Mary Duke attempted hand pollination with pollen from Ohio State University’s “Scarlet.”
 This pollination was not successful.
 However, we were able to collect pollen from the male flowers of Rotney, which were used to pollinate Odie during his second bloom about 3 weeks later, and that pollination WAS successful.
 Over 2,000 people came through McMillan Greenhouse to view Rotney, the third titan arum to bloom in the history of the UNC Charlotte Botanical Gardens.